pooyaaf/CN_CHomeworks1/WebServer/Readme.md

 ## Web Server
 Implemented a simple HTTP Web Server using cpp and socket programming, on http://localhost:18000.

+You can use other ports also using %your_server:<port_number> command

 Any bad sequence would respond 404.html
 > http://localhost:18000/404.html